Hanabi-Live/hanabi-live/docs/VARIANTS.md

 ### No Variant

 * This is the "base" game, with 5 suits.
-Unlike some real-life versions of the game, Hanabi.live uses the following five suit colors:
+Unlike some real-life versions of the game, Hanabi Live uses the following five suit colors:
   * Blue
   * Green
   * Yellow